GLOBAL MARKETS-Stocks, euro fall, gold gains on Europe worries

 A fall in oil prices and a dip in long-term interest rates would be positive in spurring demand long-term.

-U.S. benchmark 10-year Treasury notes firmed to yield 1.903 percent from around 1.917 percent on Friday when the yield fell 10 basis points.
-(Additional reporting by Antoni Slodkowski, Clement Tan and Jonathan Rogers; Editing by Alex Richardson)
+U.S. benchmark 10-year Treasury notes remained steady at 1.91 percent in Asia on Monday, after falling 10 basis points on Friday.
+(Additional reporting by Lisa Twaronite; Editing by Alex Richardson)

 LOS ANGELES, Feb 11 Walt Disney Co is raising the admission price for its U.S. theme parks by as much as $5 for some single-day tickets starting on Sunday.